IFLN News 2020

-São Paulo, Brazil-based LOGLINE Solucoes Logistica Integradas (LOGLINE Integrated Global Solutions) has been amongst the numerous IFLN forwarders to have played an important role in fighting back against the Covid-19 pandemic.
+São Paulo, Brazil-based LOGLINE Solucoes Logistica Integradas (LOGLINE Integrated Global Solutions), a member of all 3 IFLN networks, has been amongst the numerous IFLN forwarders to have played an important role in fighting back against the Covid-19 pandemic.

 LOGLINE was approached by a company linked to the Brazilian Government to handle the transport of a large amount of personal protective equipment (PPE) to its final destination in Brazil, part of the wider effort to help the country hard-hit by the virus.

 Amongst the intended cargo to be shipped are no less than 1,000 much-needed ventilators, and in July LOGLINE oversaw the in-country movement of a first tranche of approximately 200 ventilators that were flown into Såo Paulo Guarulhos International Airport and that needed to be trucked to their final destination.

 The United States Government, through the US Agency for International Development (USAID), donated this first consignment of 200 brand new, state-of-the-art ventilators to Brazil, and LOGLINE moved quickly into action to handle the movement from airport to destination, assigning all of its Intermodal Team to handle the time-critical shipment.

 The ventilators, produced in the US, reflect leading-edge and in-demand technology.
 They are compact, deployable, and are providing Brazil with flexibility in treating patients affected by the virus.
 For patients whose lungs are not working adequately despite receiving supplemental oxygen, this vital resource may prove life-saving.